waynegramlich/bus_home/README.md

     This mini shield provides battery power.
     (Status: Works)

-  The board has a lot of connectors and the mini-shields are really too small.
+  This module has a lot of connectors and the mini-shields are really too small.
   (Status: deprecated)

 ## Electrical Specifications